 Sometimes the biggest challenge is to know where to start.
 Whether that’s with writing a blog (ahem), or strategizing how best to spend your DMO’s annual budget; the blank page can be your worst enemy.
 Listen, we’ve been there.
-The good news is we have already gone through the initial, rocky phase and now have a refined, successful process that helps our clients solve this exact problem.
+The good news is we have spent years refining a successful process that helps our clients solve this exact problem.
 So bypass all of the initial awkwardness and confidently dive into creating a strategic marketing plan with these 7 strategies that will help you facilitate your planning process.

-- A comprehensive strategic marketing plan will often first list the target groups that you will need to influence in order to succeed (more on defining success below).
-Remember to think about typical target groups (prospective visitors, meeting planners, meeting attendees, etc.) AS WELL AS including target groups you might not think of off hand but who can have a big impact on your success (CVB staff, CVB board of directors, lodging providers, local residents, etc.).
+- A comprehensive strategic marketing plan will often first list the target groups that you will need to influence in order to succeed (more on defining success here).
+Remember to think about typical target groups (prospective visitors, meeting planners, meeting attendees, etc.) AS WELL AS including target groups you might not think of offhand but who can have a big impact on your success (CVB staff, CVB board of directors, lodging providers, local residents, media, etc.).

 - Another key component of developing a strategic marketing plan is to define what roles each target group will play in your success.
 Since the majority of DMOs are not in control of their “inventory” (think lodging, meeting venues, attractions, etc.), success can often be tricky to define and a challenge to measure.
 We often pause at this point in plan development and look at DMO mission statements for clues as to how to define and possibly measure success.

-- As we develop strategic marketing plans for DMO clients (our process is called a Marketing Action Plan or MAP), formulating what each target group must believe about you in order for you to succeed with them should be both realistic AND aspirational.
+- As we develop strategic marketing plans for DMO clients (our process results in what we call a Marketing Action Plan or MAP), formulating what each target group must believe about you in order for you to succeed with them should be both realistic AND aspirational.
 Beliefs are typically a combination of what each target group already believes and (as it relates more directly to marketing) what you want or need them to believe in order to be successful with them.
-Desired beliefs are usually aspirational BUT must also be realistic (or more plainly, are true and possible to attain).
+Desired beliefs are usually aspirational BUT must also be realistic (or more plainly, possible to attain).

 - Primary research can be extremely valuable when formulating each target group’s required belief.